-The Clinch knot is one of the most popular fishing knots, and is often one of the first knots a fisherman will learn.
+The Clinch knot is one of the most popular fishing knots, and is often one of the first knots a young fisherman will learn.
 It’s a quick and easy knot to learn, and if done right is extremely reliable in most fishing situations.
 While I wouldn’t use it on newer braided lines, it is good for both mono and fluorocarbon lines.

 - Thread the line through the eye of the hook, swivel or lure head.